AndyObtiva/glimmer-dsl-libui/README.md

 - [Far Future Plan] Scaffolding for new custom controls, apps, and gems
 - [Far Future Plan] Native-Executable packaging on Mac, Windows, and Linux.

+Note that currently, [LibUI](https://github.com/kojix2/LibUI) only includes x86_64 binaries out of the box, but there are plans to include ARM64/AARCH64 binaries too in the future.

 Hello, World!

 ```ruby